Social media has been a touchy subject for most regulated industries, especially for financial services.

 Besides some of the information from above, encouraging employees of financial institutions to be active on social media may seem like a giant headache — or, at the very least, a lot of work.

 But we’ll get into that a little bit later in the next section.

 So why should employees be sharing on social media (and not just the marketing folks)?

-- 76% of individuals surveyed say that they’re more likely to trust content shared by “normal” people than content shared by brands.
+- 76% of individuals say that they’re more likely to trust content shared by “normal” people than content shared by brands.
 (Adweek)